-The Toyota Sequoia is an old American favorite with plenty of history.
-The second-gen Sequoia is thirteen years old, and though it has fallen behind competitors in recent years, it has overall had a fruitful outing in the market.
-And now, a new 2023 Toyota Sequoia looks to take the fight to Chevy and Ford’s models in the aspects of design, features, fuel efficiency, handling, and towing.
-The new Sequoia is key for Toyota in North America as, after the retirement of the Land Cruiser, the Sequoia is the brand’s SUV flagship.
+The Toyota Sequoia is an old American favorite with plenty of history, though it has fallen behind competitors in recent years.
+And now, the third-gen Toyota Sequoia with a hybrid powertrain, which is already at U.S. dealers, is taking the fight to Chevy and Ford’s models in the aspects of design, features, fuel efficiency, handling, and towing.

 Moving to the rear, the slim horizontal tail lights extend onto the shoulders.
 The new bumper is sleeker, adding sophistication to the look of the redesigned model.
 In contrast, the new silver skid plate tries to augment the ruggedness.
 A silver tailgate applique between the tail lights and the model name inscription below the license plate area in block letters are among the other visual highlights at the rear.

-Toyota could’ve offered a sliding rear glass in the 2023 Sequoia, but it was quite challenging, and that’s why it went for a raisable rear glass.
-Mike Sweers, Executive Chief Engineer Truck Programs Commercial Vehicle, Toyota Motor North America, Research and Development, spoke about the 2023 Sequoia’s design and development in detail to TFLtalk (via YouTube)’s Andre Smirnov.
+Toyota could’ve offered a sliding rear glass in the third-gen Sequoia, but it was quite challenging.
+Mike Sweers, Executive Chief Engineer Truck Programs Commercial Vehicle, Toyota Motor North America, Research and Development, spoke about the third-gen Sequoia’s design and development in detail to TFLtalk (via YouTube)’s Andre Smirnov.
 He said that Toyota adopted a hatch instead of a sliding glass at the rear because there’s an aluminum back door and it was difficult to use a flat glass with the styling Toyota’s designers at El Segundo (California)-based Calty Design Research wanted.

 Consistency within our Toyota truck SUV is maintained by basing Sequoia’s direction on active recreation.
 And we also carry forward a strong interlock component design language that symbolizes unbreakable strength and you can see this in the body design.Kevin Hunter, President, Calty Design Research (2023 Toyota Sequoia world premiere on January 25, 2022)

-As expected, the 2023 Sequoia rides on a body-on-frame chassis with a fully boxed frame, which is shared with the new Tundra.
+The 2024 Toyota Sequoia rides on a body-on-frame chassis with a fully boxed frame, shared with the new Tundra.
 Referred to by Toyota as the TNGA-F platform, it debuted in the Toyota Land Cruiser 300 and now underpins the Lexus LX, too.

 According to Toyota, the core objective of this platform is to provide excellent handling while also delivering supreme comfort and off-road capability.
 New techniques have made this platform more rigid over the previous generation Sequoia, such as a new laser welding technology that helps reduce mass and weight in areas it’s not needed while reinforcing the areas that need it most.

-Like the Tundra, the 2023 Sequoia gets an independent front suspension and adopts a new rack-mounted electronic power steering system that Toyota says improves the steering feel, whereas the rear sees a multi-link suspension.
-Also seen on the 2023 Toyota Sequoia is the Load-Leveling Rear Height Control Air Suspension and Adaptive Variable Suspension (AVS) to improve the towing capabilities of the SUV.
+The 2024 Toyota Sequoia uses the same independent front suspension and a rack-mounted electronic power steering system that Toyota says improves the steering feel over the second generation, whereas the rear has a multi-link suspension.
+Load-Leveling Rear Height Control Air Suspension and Adaptive Variable Suspension (AVS) are available to improve the towing capabilities of the SUV.

 Sweers told TFLtalk that Toyota wanted to improve the Sequoia without changing its overall size so that it remains “garageable.”
 The company changed the second-row seat a couple of distances to the first-row seat a little bit.
 It also lowered the front seats and gave a more comfortable seating position for the driver and front passenger.
 Thanks to a lower hip point, tall drivers and front passengers wouldn’t bump their heads anymore.